falcon-graphdsl/Falcon-A-Graph-Manipulation-Language-for-Heterogeneous-Systems/README.md

 Welcome to the A-Heterogeneous-DSL-for-CPU-and-GPU wiki!

 This work is part of the ACM TACO publication Falcon: A Graph Manipulation Language for Heterogeneous Systems ( http://dl.acm.org/citation.cfm?id=2842618).
+This code can be used freely for any academic research works.
+If you are using the code please cite the above paper.

 A distributed version of Falcon which runs on distributed heterogeneous systems will be released soon.
 This work is accepted in IEEE CLUSTER 2017 title "Unnikrishnan Cheramangalath, Rupesh Nasre and Y N Srikant.
 DH-Falcon: A language for large-scale graph processing on Distributed Heterogeneous systems."
-Above code can be used freely for any academic research works.
-If you are using the code please cite the above paper.

 ROOT FOLDER = ./
 Set the GALOIS_ROOT to appropriate directory in your machine. (modify the CPU-Galois/common.mk file)